14.4 C

 Adams was arrested by the Political Killings Task Team in Cape Town and made his first court appearance in KwaZulu-Natal last week for allegedly interfering with the investigation into the 2017 murder of ANC youth league leader Sindiso Magaqa.

-“Under the Correctional Services Act and the Standing Rules of Parliament, members of the relevant portfolio committees have the right to visit correctional centers and interview inmates as part of their oversight work.
+“Under the Correctional Services Act and the Standing Rules of Parliament, members of the relevant portfolio committees have the right to visit correctional centres and interview inmates as part of their oversight work.
 This makes the meeting itself legally sanctioned in terms of the law,” said Sakiena.

 She added that any failure to seek permission from the Chairperson of Parliament Portfolio Committee on Police, Ian Cameron, would amount to “an HR issue, not a criminal one”.